-Child's full name: Date of birth:
+Childle full name.
+Date of birth:

 Child's full name: Class/year/form:

 Concern identified by: Role:

 Date of concern: Time of concern:

 Witness/es: Place of incident:

 Name of alleged person (s) responsible for the harm/potential harm:

 Not known Volunteer

 Learner in this school Member of staff

 Learner in another Governor/trustee

-school, please specify Governor/trustee
+school, please specify dovernor/trustee

 Family member Other, please

-ranny member specify

-Concern/Incident/Disclosure: Why are you concerned about this child?
-What have you observed and when?
-What have ve yoı ı bee n tol d and when ?

-Please provide a description of any incident/s or anything you see or have been told by a child, or another person.
-Record any visible injuries or ask the child/young person to point to where else it is sore/hurts.
-Do not remove or lift clothing for the purpose of the examination unless the injury site is freely available because of treatment or take photos of injuries.
-If photos of injuries are required for evidence purposes, then this should be done by the police.
-Remember to make clear what is fact and what is hearsay/opinion.
-Note the language and terminology used by the child, or adult, and be clear about who has said what.

-Continue on a separate sheet if necessary.

-Has any action already been taken in relation to this concern?
-For example, child taken out of class, first aid

-Name of person concerns reported to Date

-Action to be taken / recommendations from designated safeguarding lead

-Name of person completing form Signature Date and time
+i diliny ilicilibei specify

+Concern/Incident/Disclosure: Why a observed and when?
+What have you Please provide a description of any incident/s Record any visible injuries or ask the child/you clothing for the purpose of the examination photos of injuries.
+If photos of injuries are req Remember to make clear what is fact and who child, or adult, and be clear about who has sail Continue on a separate sheet if necessary. been told and when? s or anything you see or have been told by a ling person to point to where else it is sore/h unless the injury site is freely available becauired for evidence purposes, then this shoul at is hearsay/opinion.
+Note the language and child, or another person. urts.
+Do not remove or lift ause of treatment or take d be done by the police.
+Has any action already been taken in For example, child taken out of class, first aid relation to this concern?
+Name of person concerns reported to Date raine of person concerns reported to Jace Action to be taken / recommendations from designated safeguarding lead Action to be taken y recommendation is from designated suregularding read Name of person completing form Signature Date and time Name of person completing form Signature Date and time